Sunday, November 26, 2023

 The VP then told the Defendant, “Did you hear that?
 Even your own counsel is not saying that I have that authority.”

-In yet another meeting on January 5, Eastman admitted that if the U.S. Supreme Court were to review the argument (that the VP could reject electoral votes) “it would be unanimously rejected.”
+811. In yet another meeting on January 5, Eastman admitted that if the U.S. Supreme Court were to review the argument (that the VP could throw out electoral votes) “it would be unanimously rejected.”

 “We hear you (and love you) from the Oval Office.”